UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

     else
         groupImage.setImageResource(R.drawable.concert)
     ```
-- Here the whenever an item is selected from the `Spinner` the selected item is stored in the `groupSelected` variable.
+- Here, whenever, an item is selected from the `Spinner` the selected item is stored in the `groupSelected` variable.

-- A comparison is made to which `String` matches to the `groupSelected` variable.
+- A comparison is made to which `String` matches too the `groupSelected` variable.

-- If a match is found lets say `"Written by Wolves"`, then the `ImageView` is updated to store the corresponding image via the `groupImage` variable/objet using the `setImageResource(...)` method.
+- If a match is found let's say `"Written by Wolves"`, then the `ImageView` is updated to store the corresponding image via the `groupImage` variable/objet using the `setImageResource(...)` method.

-- Of course the default case `else` implicitly says that if `groupSelected` is `"Select a Band"` as all other options have been programmed, then display the default image `R.drawable.concert`
+- Of course, the default case `else` implicitly says that if `groupSelected` is `"Select a Band"` as all other options have been programmed, then display the default image `R.drawable.concert`

 <div align="center>